Carlos Batara – Immigration Lawyer header image

 If they are living in the United States, this puts them at risk, while waiting, for being picked up by immigration law enforcement officers.
 They might be sent to immigration court to face deportation proceedings.

-Hopefully, there will be a return to the more lenient policy.
-Under such an approach, if your interview for permanent residence is coming up in the near future, you may be able to avoid the immigration court process.
+If your interview for a green card is coming up in the near future, this may enable you to avoid the immigration court process.

 9. What Happens If You Win A Green Card As A Conditional Permanent Resident?